kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/managing-your-learning-context/motivation.md

 <div style="border:1px solid rgba(0,0,0,0.1);border-radius:2px;box-sizing:border-box;overflow:hidden;position:relative;width:100%;background:#F4F4F4"><iframe src="https://padlet.com/curriculumpad/wstllvv36277p55n" frameborder="0" allow="camera;microphone;geolocation" style="width:100%;height:608px;display:block;padding:0;margin:0"></iframe></div>

 ---
+-->

 ## Morning Routine: Jump Start Your Brain

-Regardless of where you stand in the mind-body debate, it is clear that taking care of both your physical and mental health are important if you want to live a healthly life, where you are able to learn effectively and achieve your goals.
+Taking care of both your physical and mental health are important if you want to live a healthly life where you are able to learn effectively and achieve your goals.
 One way to help you do this every day is by having a set routine that you use to begin your day.

 <aside>